allegroai/clearml-docs/docs/hyperdatasets/dataviews.md

 #### Frame Queries

-Use frame queries to filter frames by ROI labels and / or frame metadata key-value pairs that a frame must include or exclude for the Dataview to return the frame.
+Use frame queries to filter frames by ROI labels and/or frame metadata key-value pairs that a frame must include or exclude for the Dataview to return the frame.

 **Frame queries** match frame meta key-value pairs, ROI labels, or both.